eu-cpsc211/cpsc211/docs/cpp-quickstart/ide-windows-vs.md

 ![](./img/vs-open-folder.png)

-Find the folder to cloned your repository into and click **Select Folder**.
+Find the folder you cloned your repository into and click **Select Folder**.

 ![](./img/vs-open-folder-dialog.png)

-If you don't remember where the folder is, you can click the "Show in Explorer" button in GitHub Desktop.
+If you don't remember where the folder is, you can click the **Show in Explorer** button in GitHub Desktop.
 This will open the folder in File Explorer.

 ![](./img/github-desktop-show-folder.png)

 Once you open the folder in Visual Studio, open the **Solution Explorer** panel.
-You should see all the files in your repository folder within the solution explorer.
-If you don't see any files in the folder, you've done something wrong.
+You should see all the files from your repository in the Solution Explorer panel.
+If you don't see any files, you've done something wrong.

 ![](./img/vs-solution-explorer.png)